memoryInject/github-profile-full-stack/README.md

   npm run dev
 ```

-Then open another terminal and go to frontend directory for running client.
+Then open another terminal and go to the frontend directory for running client.
 ```bash
   cd frontend
   npm start